pavelnovikau/triple_submit/README.md

 # Triple Submit - Chrome Extension

-Triple Submit is a Chrome extension designed to prevent accidental form submissions by requiring multiple Enter key presses before actually submitting forms.
+Triple Submit is a Chrome Extension designed to prevent accidental form submissions by requiring multiple Enter key presses before actually submitting forms.
 It also remaps Shift+Enter to act as a regular Enter key.

 ## Features